-Make sure that the transmitter throttle stick is at the fully closed position and the throttle trim at center position, and make sure that idle-up switch on the transmitter is off.
+Make sure that the transmitter throttle stick is at the fully closed position and the throttle trim at center position, and make sure that idle-up switch on the transmitter is off Hold the rotor head by hand so that rotor cannot rotate when the engine is Started.
+Also, steady the model with a foot on the landing-gear skid.

-8. Starting
+8 Starting